gin66/FastAccelStepper/README.md

 FastAccelStepper offers the following features:
 * 1-pin operation for e.g. peristaltic pump => only positive move
-* 2-pin operation for e.g. axis control
+* 2-pin operation for e.g. axis control (even though use for X/Y-coordinated movement is not recommendend)
 * 3-pin operation to reduce power dissipation of driver/stepper
 * Lower limit of ~1 steps/s @ 16MHz
 * fully interrupt driven - no periodic task to be called